rwxrob/config/README.md

 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-This `config` Bonzai branch is for safely managing any configuration as single, local YAML/JSON using industry standards for local configuration.
+This `config` Bonzai branch is for safely managing any configuration as single, local YAML/JSON using industry standards for local configuration and system-safe writes.
 Use it to add a `config` subcommand to any other Bonzai command, or to your root Bonzai tree (`z`).
 All commands that use `config` that are composed into a single binary, no matter where in the tree, will use the same local config file even though the position within the file will be qualified by the tree location.

+By default, importing `config` will assigned a new implementation of `bonzai.Configurer` to `Z.Conf` (satisfying any `Z.Cmd` requirement for configuration) and will use the name of the binary (`Z.ExeName`) as the directory name within `os.UserConfDir` with a `config.yaml` file name.
+To override this behavior, create a new `pkd/config.Conf` struct assign `Id`, `Dir` and `File`, and then assign that to `Z.Conf`.

 ## Install